Markha Valley - Dzo Jongo East 6218m/20,400ft - Zalung Karpo La - Tsogra

-Ladakh is a trekkers delight, and here we combine the popular Markha village trek with some sublime wilderness.
+Ladakh is a trekkers delight, and here we combine the popular Markha village trek with a shapely 6200m peak and some sublime wilderness trekking.
 Naturally we experience the famed gompas and the timeless Ladakhi - Tibetan - culture too, in this delightful corner of India.

 Leh is a slice of central Asian history, being part of the Silk Road and still breathes its Buddhist culture, not suffering the Cultural Revolution that was so damaging in Tibet.
 We explore some active gompas and monasteries, soaking up the vibrant colours and dedication of the monks in the peaceful, calming atmosphere.